November 20, 2024

 Exact Procedure of the DDoS Attack and Community Counterattack

-Let’s go a bit into detail how this attack was executed, and failed, also thanks to the Cardano community intervening.
+Let’s go a bit into detail how this attack was executed, and failed, also thanks to the community intervening.

-The attack on the Cardano blockchain was executed by exploiting a feature where the size of reference scripts does not directly impact transaction fees.
+The attack on the Cardano was executed by exploiting a feature where the size of reference scripts does not directly impact transaction fees.
 However, processing these large reference scripts increased the workload on validators because each script execution incurred a setup cost and increased transaction size.
 The attacker used “always succeeds” credentials, 194 in total, to flood the network with computationally expensive transactions for validators to process.

 In response, the community encouraged users to deregister the stake credentials being used by the attacker.
 For each stake credential deregistered, users received 2 ADA, and since the attacker had 194 such credentials, this quickly became economically unsustainable for the attacker.
 Deregistering these credentials effectively stopped the DDoS attack, as it would cost the attacker another 400 ADA to restart the attack, which could then be immediately stolen through the same deregistration process.